srviswan/core-life-cycle-management-svc/budget-allocator/docs/ALLOCATION_LOGIC.md

 overall_score = 0.6 × technical_score + 0.4 × functional_score
 ```

-Used in objective function to prefer better matches.
+Used in objective function as fallback when no team alignment is found, or as secondary preference when team alignment exists.

 ## Effort Estimate Integration